MarcoStb1993/robot_statemachine/rsm_core/README.md

 ```

 This adds all dependencies needed to use the [pluginlib](http://wiki.ros.org/pluginlib) and include the [Base State](#base-state).
 Next, create a class consisting of a header and source file in the respective directory in your package.
 The class needs to inherit from the [Base State](#base-state), interact with the [State Interface](#state-interface) and declare it is a plugin.
+If the plugin is part of exploration or waypoint following, its name
-The code for header and source are shown below.
+must start with a leading `"E:"` or `"W:"` respectively.
+This is used to check, if the particular behavior is still active.
+The sample code for header and source are shown below.

 *ExampleState.h*: